 - Once tender, pour cauliflower mixture into a food processor.

-- Add in bacon and gouda cheese.
+- Add in 4 slices of cooked, chopped bacon and ⅓ C shredded gouda cheese.
 Blend until desired consistency.

 **Recipe from I Breathe I'm Hungry (my sentiments, exactly!)